wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-snake-copperback.md

 A viper with scales made of actual copper.
 A beast.

-Imagine a snake about the lenght of a bear with scales green like rusted copper.
-It's tail has a metalic rattle.
+Imagine a snake about the length of a bear with scales green like rusted copper.
+It's tail has a metallic rattle.

 **HD:** 1  &nbsp; &nbsp;  **Armor:** as chain <br>
 **Size:** medium <br>